jcbm/notes/README.md

-Please [buy me a cup of coffee](http://www.buymeacoff.ee/jcbm) if you find my notes useful and want me to keep em coming ☕📝📚
+Please consider [donating a cup of coffee](http://www.buymeacoff.ee/jcbm) if you find my notes useful and want me to keep em coming ☕📝📚